• Skip to primary navigation

 Add Ins

-1. Bacon: Add ½ to and 1 cup of cook diced bacon for a spinach and bacon cob loaf
+1. Bacon: Upgrade your spinach cob loaf with ½ to 1 cup of diced, crispy bacon for a smoky crunch that perfectly complements the richness of spinach and cheese.

 Recipe Tips